 The Confidence Score

 The Confidence Score is a numerical value displayed on the PurpleAir map ranging from 0 to 100 percent.
 Every sensor that contains two channels—the PurpleAir Classic, Classic SD, Flex, and Zen—has an assigned Confidence Score.
-PurpleAir Models that contain one channel—the Indoor and Touch—do not have a Confidence Score.
-This is because the Confidence Score is calculated by using readings from both channels and comparing them.
-Sensors with one channel do not have two readings to compare, so they can’t have a confidence score.
+PurpleAir Models that contain one channel—the Indoor and Touch—are assigned a confidence score of 30 by default.

 The Confidence Score is a measure of how confident PurpleAir is in the readings a sensor is reporting.
 That is, it reflects PurpleAir’s belief about the reliability and credibility of a sensor’s data.
 A higher confidence score indicates a greater level of confidence in the accuracy of the sensor’s data, while a lower score suggests a lower degree of confidence.